Spiced Christmas Jam

 • 1 tsp cinnamon

-• 4 cups mixed berries (fresh or frozen) – use a mix of cranberries, raspberries, and strawberries for a festive flavor
+• 4 cups mixed berries (fresh or frozen)

 • ½ tsp ground cloves